Developing a culture of measurement, empowerment, and continuous improvement.

 Process Improvement at DU

-- Request - Initial meeting to identify problem, project objectives, resources and timing.
+- Define - Initial meeting to identify problem, project objectives, resources needed and desired project timing.

 - Sponsor Approval - Review all potential project costs and benefits with Sponsor to obtain approval to begin the formal project implementation process.